Unveiling DexCom (DXCM)'s Value: Is It Really Priced Right? A Co

-The GF Value is a proprietary measure that represents the current intrinsic value of a stock.
-It's calculated based on historical multiples, a GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of the business performance.
-The GF Value Line on our summary page provides an overview of the fair value that the stock should ideally trade at.
+The GF Value represents the current intrinsic value of a stock derived from our exclusive method.
+It is calculated based on three factors: historical multiples, a GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of the business performance.
+We believe the GF Value Line is the fair value that the stock should be traded at.
+If the stock price is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
+On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.

+For DexCom (DXCM, Financial), the GF Value indicates that the stock is significantly undervalued.
+This conclusion is based on key factors such as historical multiples, the company's past business growth, and analyst estimates of future business performance.
+If the stock's share price is significantly above the GF Value Line, the stock may be overvalued and have poor future returns.
+Conversely, if the stock's share price is significantly below the GF Value Line, the stock may be undervalued and have high future returns.
+Given DexCom's current price of $95.18 per share and a market cap of $36.90 billion, the stock appears to be significantly undervalued.

-According to this method, DexCom (DXCM, Financial) appears to be significantly undervalued.
-The GF Value estimates the stock's fair value at $143.99, significantly higher than its current price.
-This suggests that the long-term return of DexCom's stock is likely to be much higher than its business growth.
+As DexCom is significantly undervalued, the long-term return of its stock is likely to be much higher than its business growth.

 Financial Strength